Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Theoretical Framework

 The fundamental building blocks of a Fermi gas are fermions, which, governed by the Pauli Exclusion Principle, cannot occupy the same quantum state simultaneously.
 This constraint leads to the Fermi-Dirac statistical distribution:

 where \( \epsilon \) represents the single-particle state energy, \( \mu \) is the chemical potential, \( k_B \) is the Boltzmann constant, and \( T \) is the temperature.

-In the limit of zero temperature ($T \to 0$), this distribution simplifies to a Heaviside step function, where all available energy levels are filled up to the Fermi energy, \( \epsilon_F \).
-For an ideal three-dimensional gas, this energy scale is determined solely by the particle density $n$:
+In the zero temperature limit ($T \to 0$), the distribution in Eq.~(\ref{eq:boltz}) simplifies to a Heaviside step function, where all available energy levels are filled up to the Fermi energy, \( \epsilon_F \).
+For an ideal three-dimensional gas, the Fermi energy scale is determined solely by the particle density~$n$: